-“Made in USA” claims are subject to specific FTC guidance that provides that an unqualified Made in USA claim should not be made unless “all or virtually all” of the product has been made in the USA.
-All significant parts, processing and labour that go into the product should be of US origin and the products should not contain, or only contain negligible, foreign content.
-The state of California has a similar statute but contains an exemption if the foreign parts or material constitute no more than 5% of the final wholesale value of the manufactured product or the manufacturer can show that it cannot produce the product within the USA, or obtain a particular substance or product in the USA, provided that, in both cases, the foreign parts do constitute more than 19% of the wholesale value of the product.
-The FTC is currently considering a proposed Trade Regulation Rule that would make false Made in USA claims subject to civil penalties.
+“Made in USA” claims are subject to a specific FTC rule that provides that an unqualified Made in USA claim should not be made unless “all or virtually all” of the product has been made in the USA All significant parts, processing and labour that go into the product should be of US origin and the products should not contain, or should contain only negligible, foreign content.
+The state of California has a similar statute but contains an exemption that allows the claim if the foreign parts or material constitute no more than 5% of the final wholesale value of the manufactured product (or 10% if those components are unavailable in the USA).

 Comparative advertising including the naming of competitors is permitted and encouraged in the USA.
-In 1979, the FTC issued a Statement of Policy Regarding Comparative Advertising in which the FTC voiced strong support for comparative advertising, noting that “Comparative advertising, when truthful and non-deceptive, is a source of important information to consumers and assists them in making rational purchase decisions.”
-The Policy Statement went on to state that “Commission policy in the area of comparative advertising encourages the naming of, or reference to competitors” and stated that the Commission would “carefully scrutinise” restrictions on the use of comparative advertising.
-As a result, comparative advertising has become common in the USA.
+In 1979, the FTC issued a Statement of Policy Regarding Comparative Advertising in which the FTC voiced strong support for comparative advertising, noting that “Comparative advertising, when truthful and non-deceptive, is a source of important information to consumers and assists them in making rational purchase decisions”.
+The statement continues, “Commission policy in the area of comparative advertising encourages the naming of, or reference to competitors” and stated that the Commission would “carefully scrutinise” restrictions on the use of comparative advertising.
+As a result, comparative advertising has become common in the USA

 Lanham Act Claims

-Advertisers may also challenge a competitor’s advertising in a proceeding before the NAD (See 1.4 Self-Regulation for discussion of the NAD).
-In an NAD proceeding, unlike a Lanham Act case, the challenger has the burden of demonstrating that the challenged advertising is false and misleading.
-Once the challenger establishes this with competent and reliable evidence, the burden shifts to the advertiser to show with better or more compelling evidence that the advertising is truthful.
+Advertisers may also challenge a competitor’s advertising in a proceeding before the NAD (see 1.4 Self-Regulation for discussion of the NAD).
+In an NAD proceeding, unlike a Lanham Act case, the advertiser has the burden of demonstrating that the challenged advertising is truthful and not misleading.
+Once the advertiser establishes this with competent and reliable evidence, the burden shifts to the challenger to show with better or more compelling evidence that the advertising is false or deceptive.
 Like the courts, the NAD will consider both express and implied claims.
-Unlike Lanham Act cases, survey evidence is not required to establish implied claims but can be helpful if properly conducted.
-In the absence of a valid survey, the NAD will step into the shoes of the consumer and determine the implied claims on its own.
-Because the NAD proceeding is voluntary the only remedy available is a recommendation by the NAD that the claims be modified or discontinued.
+Unlike in Lanham Act cases, survey evidence is not required to establish implied claims but is permissible and can be helpful if properly conducted.
+In the absence of a valid survey, the NAD will step into the shoes of the reasonable consumer and determine the implied claims on its own.
+Because the NAD proceeding is voluntary, the only remedy available is a recommendation by the NAD that the claims be modified or discontinued.
 An advertiser’s failure to adhere to NAD recommendations, however, may result in a referral to the FTC or other regulatory agencies.
 The NAD has no authority to issue monetary relief.

 Notable Recent Cases